uberflip/interview-eng-iii/README.md

 - Retrieve a list of employees
 - Clock in an employee
 - Clock out an employee
-- Retrieve a timesheet
 - Retrieve a list of timesheets

 ### Constraints

 - Employees must have a unique, valid SIN
+- An employee must be clocked in to be able to be clocked out

+### Search Criteria

+The list employees endpoint should support searching by first or last name.
+The timesheet list endpoint should support searching by employee ID and date range.

 ## Deliverables

-Provide a Github repository with your code, database schema and/or migrations, tests, and API documentation.
-Include any setup steps necessary for your interviewer to be able to run your project.
-Be prepared to review and explain any design decisions that you made.
+Provide a Github repository with your code, data schema, unit and feature tests, and API documentation.
+Include a README with any setup steps necessary for your interviewer to be able to run your project.
+Be prepared to screen share a working copy of your API with your interviewer and review and explain the design decisions that you made.

 ## Bonus Task